janis-commerce/elasticsearch/README.md

 Inserts an item into elasticsearch.
 Requires a `model [Model]` and `item [Object]`
-Returns the ID of the inserted item if the operation was successful or `false` if not.
+Returns the ID of the inserted item

 **Important:**